unconv/gpt-autopilot/README.md

 5\.
 The files will be written in the `code/` directory

+## System Message

+You can customize the system message by editing the `system_message` file.
+The system message will affect how the agent acts.
+For example, you can add a code style guide to it.

 ## Video

 Watch the video where I demonstrate how it works here: https://www.youtube.com/watch?v=cnqzTsrdExU